Introduction

 Anti-racist Wales Action Plan

+We are committed to supporting the aims of the Welsh Government’s Anti-racist Wales Action Plan.
 We understand that this means actively identifying and eradicating the systems, structures and processes that produce radically differential outcomes in life for learners from diverse backgrounds.